 Virtual CD-ROM Control Panel download

-Since Windows 8 natively supports mounting of ISO files, this kind of tool is not needed for Windows 8.
-In Windows 8, you can simply open an ISO file and Windows automatically assigns it a drive letter and reads it as a virtual drive.
+Since Windows now natively supports the mounting of ISO files, this kind of tool is not needed for Windows 10/8.
+In Windows 10/8, you can simply open an ISO file and Windows automatically assigns it a drive letter and reads it as a virtual drive.